An-Alone-Cow/compiler-project-docker/README.md

 # Where To Start
 `student-dist/assignments` conatins ready templates for you to start each assignment. `student-dist` is mounted onto `/cool` in the container.
 You can find the templates folder under the path `/cool/assignments/` inside the container.

+# Copyright Notice
+Originaly this was a work of [@mtp1376](https://github.com/mtp1376), I've just done some minor refactoring and cleanup.